 Pregnant women are required to wear seatbelts, because in the event of a crash, it is much safer for mother and baby.
-Ensure the lap part of the belt is below the bulge, securely fitted over the upper thighs.
+Visit our Safe Driving page for information about wearing a seatbelt while pregnant.

 The driver of a taxi is exempt from the above requirement for passengers under one year of age only if there is no suitable child restraint available and the child is not in the front seats.
 RACV believes that children should always be restrained, but unfortunately most taxi companies in Victoria do not have child restraints fitted in the vehicle, nor do they have restraints available for customers to hire or use.
 However, taxis are required by law to have anchorage points in the vehicle so that customers can use their own restraint.
 Parents/carers should take along a suitable restraint to use in a taxi to ensure maximum protection for the child.